How Environmentally Friendly Are Phone Cases?

 Pela's primary focus has always been on the end of the product's life.
 The material used in Pela’s phone cases is certified to be 100% compostable, fully breaking down in 3-6 months within a compost environment.
 For users that don’t have a home compost, Pela offers complimentary product composting services for their customers through the Pela 360 program.

 Pela case is a certified B corporation, meaning that Pela’s business practices meet specific sustainability, morality, and transparency standards.
-Pela also gives back 1% of its revenue to purpose organizations as a member of 1% for the Planet.
+In addition, Pela is certified Climate Neutral and gives back 1% of its revenue to purpose organizations as a member of 1% for the Planet.

 Let’s All Work To Keep Plastic Out Of Our Oceans